berk245/FoundationProject/README.md

-A template ful-stack Website for the Foundations Semester Project in CODE University of Applied Sciences by Berk Özzambak.
+A template full-stack Website for the Foundations Semester Project in CODE University of Applied Sciences by Berk Özzambak.

 Technologies used: